 After all, you can deliver a lot of value that considers your users’ needs.
 But if the website or app doesn’t work or is calculating things wrong on the back end, it’s useless.
 Or you can create a beautiful user interface that garners oohs and ahhs.
 But, if the navigation is too basic with few options for users to have control of, it may not support business goals like sales.

-This is why when you’re building a new website or app, you should include diverse perspectives.
+This is why when you’re building a new website or app or conducting an audit, you should include diverse perspectives.
 Developers who can deliver beautifully complicated and elegant code and maximum usability; customer advocates (in all forms — researchers, account reps, etc.) who can guide early prototypes and the design; users who can validate or reject hypotheses; stakeholders who can influence the business process for the betterment of customers, and more.

 It takes all three fundamentals - usability vs user experience vs UI - and a truly cross-disciplinary team to deliver delightful user experiences.